Skip to main content

 4-StageHTPB

 ESA's upgraded small-to-medium launch vehicle with improved performance over the original Vega.
 Uses the P120C solid motor shared with Ariane 6 as its first stage.
-Returned to flight in late 2024 after a Zefiro-40 nozzle failure.
+Returned to flight in December 2024 after a two-year stand-down, completing four successful missions in 2025.

 Epsilon S